 Silver is the most versatile of the precious metals, when it comes to demand as it has a role both as a safe haven and many practical uses.

 You can split the demand for silver into three broad categories

 Silver’s physical properties such as its malleability, ductility and high conductivity, mean it lends itself well to a number of industrial uses including telecommunications, medical and energy technologies.

-Industrial demand for silver remains strong despite previously high consumption industries (such as photography) declining in popularity.
-This is because the industries that are disappearing are being replaced by new ones who sustain (if not increase) demand for silver.
+Industrial demand for silver remains strong despite previously high-consumption industries (such as photography) declining in popularity.
+This is because the industries that are disappearing are being replaced by new ones that sustain (if not increase) the demand for silver.

 One of the major ‘new’ markets to look out for is renewables.
 Thanks to silver being highly reflective, the solar market is a significant user of silver.
 The average solar panel purportedly uses 20g of silver.
 This feeds into the wider renewables market which generally continues to increase its demand for silver year-on-year.
-The explosion in demand for electric vehicles (43% increase in 2020, globally) has also put pressures on silver supply.
-The average battery powered vehicle uses 25-50g of silver and this is set to increase as car companies press on with automation and electrification.
+The explosion in demand for electric vehicles (43% increase in 2020, globally) has also put pressure on the silver supply.
+The average battery-powered vehicle uses 25-50g of silver and this is set to increase as car companies press on with automation and electrification.